Previously known as "Southern California/Southern Nevada/Southwest Utah and Hawaii" this Caravan Section had rebranded itself as "Southwest"

 On July 6-9, two members of the Organizing Team made the first prerun trip over part of the 2019 Caravan route. "’PreRun1′ explored the Section’s first two days," Captain Megowan said.
 "We learned much about Southwest Section’s all-new route.
 Caravaners will start their trip by enjoying the views and the drive over the Angeles Forest and Angeles Crest Highways in the San Gabriel Mountains north of Pasadena.
 ‘The Crest’ is famed for its scenic, winding, 38-mile route though the Angeles National Forest from LaCanada to Palmdale.

-The Southwest Organizing Team is considering a couple of different hotel/casino properties in Henderson and Las Vegas for the first overnight.
-The final selection will offer a mix of both gaming activities and resort amenities such as a pool area, various food service choices and a comedy show.
+The Southwest Organizing Team has selected the Fiesta Henderson for the first overnight.
+It offers a mix of both gaming activities and resort amenities such as a pool area, various food service choices and a comedy show.
 Additionally, drive times on Days One and Two will be adjusted so Caravaners who wish to party a bit and enjoy some fun and gaming on the first night can do that without having to worry about a "zero-dark-thirty" departure on the second day.
 At this point, the plan is to depart Henderson about 10 AM.

 Day Two will offer Caravaners more of desert scenery.
 The Caravan will travel over Northshore Drive in the Lake Mead National Recreation Area along with Nevada’s "Valley of Fire Highway" through Valley of Fire State Park.
 The Park is famed for it’s brilliant red/orange sandstone geology.
 The drive though the Valley of Fire will be the most spectacular part of the National Corvette Caravan’s drive through southeastern California and southern Nevada.
 Day Two’s final eye candy event will come on I-15, as it winds its way though the Virgin River Canyon on the way north, to St. George, Utah.